prebid/prebid-server-java/docs/config-app.md

 - `auction.cache.banner-ttl-seconds` - how long (in seconds) banner will be available in Cache Service.
 - `auction.cache.video-ttl-seconds` - how long (in seconds) video creative will be available in Cache Service.
-- `auction.cache.account.<ACCOUNT>.banner-ttl-seconds` - how long (in seconds) banner will be available in Cache Service for particular Rubicon account.
+- `auction.cache.account.<ACCOUNT>.banner-ttl-seconds` - how long (in seconds) banner will be available in Cache Service for particular publisher account.
 Overrides `cache.banner-ttl-seconds` property.
-- `auction.cache.account.<ACCOUNT>.video-ttl-seconds` - how long (in seconds) video creative will be available in Cache Service for particular Rubicon account.
+- `auction.cache.account.<ACCOUNT>.video-ttl-seconds` - how long (in seconds) video creative will be available in Cache Service for particular publisher account.
 Overrides `cache.video-ttl-seconds` property.

 ## Amp
 - `amp.default-timeout-ms` - default operation timeout for OpenRTB Amp requests.